christen-reinhart/24SU-COP-1000/Assignment-3-2/Assignment-3-2.md

 # check if the test score is 90 or above
 # if testScore >= 90 then

-# check if the class rank is 25 or above
+# check the class rank is 25 or above
 # if class rank >= 25 then
 # print "Accept"
 # else